-Many children have an imaginary friend, a made-up person or animal that seems real to them.
-This is nothing to worry about.
-It may even mean your child is more intelligent and creative than usual.
+- Many children have an imaginary friend, which might be a made-up person or creature that seems real to them.

 Why does my child have an imaginary friend?

 Your child might create an imaginary friend for different reasons, such as because they:

 - want to explore a concept